magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 1. **Entity Creation**

-    The first step in the entity lifecycle is **creating a** SpaceEntity.
-A SpaceEntity acts as the base object, which can represent anything from a user's avatar to an inanimate object like furniture.
-Each SpaceEntity is instantiated with basic properties like position and can be customized by attaching various components.
+    The first step in the entity lifecycle is **creating a** space entity.
+A `SpaceEntity` acts as the base object, which can represent anything from a user's avatar to an inanimate object like furniture.
+Each `SpaceEntity` is instantiated with basic properties like position and can be customized by attaching various components.

 	```
     EntityCreatedCallback callback = [](SpaceEntity* entity) {